Wexford: History

 The town was founded by the Vikings in about 800 AD.
-They named it Veisafjǫrðr, meaning "inlet of the mudflats", and the name has changed only slightly into its present form.
-According to a story recorded in the Dindsenchas, the name "Loch Garman" comes from a man named Garman mac Bomma Licce who was chased to the river mouth and drowned as a consequence of stealing the queen's crown from Temair during the feast of Samhain.
+They named it Veisafjǫrðr, meaning "inlet of the mudflats".
+In medieval times, the town was known as Weiseforthe in the Yola dialect of Middle English.
+This, in turn became "Wexford" in modern English.
+According to a story recorded in the dindsenchas, the town's Irish name, Loch Garman (lake of Garman), comes from a man named Garman mac Bomma Licce who was chased to the river mouth and drowned as a consequence of stealing the queen's crown from Temair during the feast of Samhain.

-For about three hundred years it was a Viking town, a city-state, largely independent and owing only token dues to the Irish kings of Leinster.
-However, in May 1169 Dermot MacMurrough, King of Leinster and his Norman ally, Robert Fitz-Stephen, besieged Wexford.
+For several hundred years (from the 9th to the early 12th century), Wexford was a Viking town, a city-state, largely independent and owing only token dues to the Irish kings of Leinster.
+However, in May 1169 Dermot MacMurrough, King of Leinster and his Norman ally Robert Fitz-Stephen besieged Wexford.
 The Norse inhabitants resisted fiercely until the Bishop of Ferns persuaded them to accept a settlement with Dermot.

-Wexford was an Old English settlement in the Medieval Period.
-An Anglic language, known as Yola, was commonly spoken in south Wexford until it began declining in the mid-19th century.
-However, Yola was not officially extinct until the 1998 death of the last speaker, a local fisherman from Kilmore Quay named Jack Devereux.
-The Yola name for Wexford was Weiseforthe.
+Wexford became an Old English settlement throughout the early to late Medieval period.
+An Anglo-Frisian language, known as Yola, was commonly spoken in south Wexford from the time of the Norman invasion in 1169 until it began declining in the mid-19th century.
+While Yola was extinct by the 1870s, its last speaker, a fisherman from Kilmore Quay named Jack Devereux, died in 1998.

+Compared to other parts of Ireland, the Irish language was not as widely spoken in the baronies of Forth and Bargy, which include Wexford town, from the 9th century onwards due to heavy settlement of Norse, Norman and continental Europeans.
+However, Leinster Irish was the main language spoken in the more northern baronies of County Wexford, and it was spoken widely during the early to late Medieval period, until its decline in the 17th century.

-Following the Crusades, the Knights Templar had a presence in Wexford.
+Following the Crusades, the Knights Templar had a presence in Wexford town.
 Up to the present, their name is perpetuated in the old Knights' Templars' chapel yard of St. John's Cemetery, on Wexford's Upper St. John's Street.
 Wexford received its first charter in 1318.